 There’s something undeniably desirable and powerful about a woman wearing classy shoes.
 Here’s how to make it happen:

-• Black, nude, or gray are classic colors for shoes.
+- Black, nude, tan, deep chocolate brown or gray are classic colors for shoes.

 13. Develop your own personal style